khanna7/BARS/transmission_model/outputs.md

  * 1: off of PrEP because person has been diagnosed as infected
  * 2: on PrEP

-### Serodiscordant Intervention Logging
+### PrEP Intervention Logging

+The intervention logging is defined in 3 properties:  *default.prep.log.file*, *serodiscordant.prep.log.file*, *network.prep.log.file*.
+When
+these are defined in the properties, the detailed logging for that intervention type will be activated.
+When running serodiscordant or network interventions, the *base* part of the intervention will be recorded in the *default.prep.log.file* and the intervention in appropriate file.

-If the *serodiscordant.log.file* property is defined in the properties file, then the following will be recorded in the file specified by that property.
+For the *default* and *serodiscordant*, the following will be recorded.

 * tick: the time at which the data was recorded
-* lt_sd_count: the size of the "less than" pool of serodiscordants (i.e. persons not on PrEP, in serodiscordant relationship, and less than the age threshold).
+* count: the number of possible candidates for the intevention (e.g  persons not on PrEP and in serodiscordant relationship).
-* lt_selected: the number of "lt" serodiscordant persons selected to go on PrEP
+* selected: the number of persons from the candidate pool selected to go on PrEP
-* lt_probability: the probability used to select the "lt" serodiscordant persons to go on PrEP
+* probability: the probability used to select persons to go on PrEP

+Each iteration will record two rows of the above data, one for the *lt* case and one for the *gte* case.

+For the *network* intervention, the following will be recorded.

+* tick: the time at which the data was recorded
-* gte_sd_count: the size of the "greater than or equal" pool of serodiscordants (i.e. persons not on PrEP, in serodiscordant relationship, and greater than or equal to the age threshold).
+* count: the number of possible candidates for the intevention (e.g  persons not on PrEP and in serodiscordant relationship).
+* top_n_count: the top_n * count number of persons to select
-* gte_selected: the number of "gte" serodiscordant persons selected to go on PrEP
+* selected: the number of persons from the candidate pool selected to go on PrEP
-* gte_probability: the probability used to select the "gte" serodiscordant persons to go on PrEP
+* probability: the probability used to select persons to go on PrEP